friteuseb/semantic_suggestion/README.md

 #### Benefits of Using the ViewHelper

-1. **Flexibility**: Easily customize output in Fluid templates
+1. **Flexibility**: Easily customize the output directly in your Fluid templates.
-2. **Performance**: Efficient caching and data retrieval
+2. **Performance**: Efficient caching and data retrieval mechanisms are built-in.
-3. **Ease of Use**: No need to modify controllers or create new templates
+3. **Ease of Use**: No need to modify controllers or create new templates for different display options.
-4. **Configurability**: Adjust parameters directly in the template
+4. **Configurability**: Adjust parameters directly in the template to fit various use cases.
+5. **Consistency**: Ensures a consistent way of displaying semantic suggestions across your site.

+#### Best Practices

+- Always provide a fallback content when no suggestions are found.
+- Use CSS classes for styling to keep your markup clean and maintainable.
+- Adjust the `proximityThreshold` based on your content to balance between relevance and quantity of suggestions.
+- Regularly review and update your semantic suggestions to ensure they remain relevant.

-Remember to clear the TYPO3 cache after adding the ViewHelper to your templates.
+Remember to clear the TYPO3 cache after adding or modifying the ViewHelper usage in your templates.

+For more advanced usage and integration scenarios, refer to our [detailed documentation](link-to-your-detailed-docs).

 ## 🎛 Backend Module